-Nevena Aksin's thesis topic focuses on body-worn cameras and specifically police officers perceptions of body worn cameras in the Toronto Police Service.
-She is right now just analysing the results and two really big finding in particular really stand out:
+Nevena Aksin's thesis topic focuses on body-worn cameras and specifically, police officers perceptions of body worn cameras in the Toronto Police Service.
+Drawing on the early stages of her research from interviews with Toronto police officers, she notes two emerging findings that are particularly interesting and stand out from the literature:

-- Officers are asking is it really worth it?
-They’re bi-questioning the necessity and value of the body cameras.
+1. Officers are asking is it really worth it and therefore questioning the necessity and value of the body cameras.

 According to Nevena, body cameras are fascinating for a number of reasons.
-First, they really came out of this period of social unrest and it was mainly because there was a lot of police shooting of young unarmed black men and there was a call for greater police transparency and accountability.
-Second, it seems to align well with this movement to modernized Police Services, in the sense that we’re using technology to improve police-community relationship.
+First, there is this notion that it is a tactic to counter unrest; namely the public outcry for greater police transparency and accountability as a result of multiple police shootings of young black men.
+Second, it seems to align well with this movement to modernized police services in the sense that we’re using technology to improve police-community relationship.
 Finally, body worn cameras are being adopted rapidly in North America, but there’s actually little evidence justifying their value and use.

 Why graduate studies?